IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

               object-templates:
               - complianceType: musthave
                 objectDefinition:
-                  kind: Namespace # must have namespace 'integrity-verifier-operator-system'
+                  kind: Namespace # must have namespace 'integrity-shield-operator-system'
                   apiVersion: v1
                   metadata:
-                    name: integrity-verifier-operator-system
+                    name: integrity-shield-operator-system
         ```

-        If you use your custom namespace in Step 1, change all instances of  `integrity-verifier-operator-system` to your custom namespace in `policy-integrity.yaml`.
+        If you use your custom namespace in Step 1, change all instances of  `integrity-shield-operator-system` to your custom namespace in `policy-integrity.yaml`.

       b)  Configure a signer's email